-1. To remove a seat, lift up on the latch release (located at the front of the seat); then raise the front of the seat and slide it forward.
+1. To remove a seat, lift up on the front of the seat; then raise the front of the seat and slide it out of its rear retainers.
 2. To lock the seat into position, slide the rear of the seat into the seat retainers and push down firmly on the front of seat.
-The seat should automatically lock into position.
+The seat must engage the retainers and lock into position.